 Note – Access to Emerald Cave is only possible at low tide and in calm seas due to the danger of hitting rocks and roof inside the cave.

 Go on a Boat Tour to Koh Kradan

-As beautiful as Koh Mook is, there’s a whole bunch of other epic islands very close by, and it’d be a shame to not grab a boat and go see them.
+As beautiful as Koh Mook is, there are a whole bunch of other epic islands very close by, and it’d be a shame to not grab a longtail boat and go see them.

 One of the most stunning islands within an hour from Koh Mook is Koh Kradan, home to pristine white sand and swaying palm trees.

-You can easily spend a few hours walking around the beaches, going for a swim and finding a vendor selling coconuts or cold beer to quench your thirst.
+You can easily spend a few hours walking around Koh Kradan.
+Explore the beaches, go for a swim, and find a vendor selling coconuts or cold beer to quench your thirst.

 It’s possible to stay out on Koh Kradan, but there isn’t a lot of infrastructure there so you’d have to be comfortable with having limited places to eat and stay.